Started on July 5 2017, last modified October 14 2017

 In 1879 there was a report that a woman was put on trial for having a ‘Bawdy house’ next to the Bendigo.

-In 1912, O Lester brought the hotel and the building was let to Frank Trist who occupied the building in December 1912, O. Lester owned the building until his death and was then run by his executors until the closure of the Bendigo Hotel.
+In 1912, Mr Oliver Lester brought the hotel and the building was let to Frank Trist who occupied the building in December 1912, Mr Lester owned the building until his death and was then managed by his executors until the closure of the Bendigo Hotel.

-J.H Charleston was the last licensee of the Hotel.
+J.H Charleston was recorded by The Independent as the last licensee of the Hotel.

 Ads appeared weekly in The Independent until the February 10 1922 edition of the paper.